pacian/Digital-Humanities-Toolkit/Readme.md

-# Guides and Introductions to Digital Humanities Toolkit
+# Guides to the Digital Humanities Toolkit

 ### Contents: